Kimame04/tl-image-classification/README.md

 ## Changelog (YY/mm/dd)

+### 2021/08/15

+- The addition of Singapore land use images is mostly complete, and hopefully will improve training in the Singapore context.
+- Object detection can be done after image classification.
+The data would come in useful for a comprehensive data analysis of Singapore land usage.

 ### 2021/08/10

 - Decided to go with sampling images from a Folium map.
 These images would be useful especially if we were to conduct the classification in the Singapore context.